 Building to Success with Spreadsheet Server

 Within just a matter of days after implementing Spreadsheet Server, Erickson’s team were amazed at the results.
 Erickson remarked how her colleagues exclaimed “how did you do that!” after demonstrating how quickly she could now drill down into the data to provide them with the answers they need.
-The benefits Erickson found from Farmington’s new reporting software didn’t end with making things easier for her and the finance team to access.
-With the addition of Intellicast, Erickson was able to create dynamic, refreshable dashboards that allow users to see and understand the data behind the numbers without needing to rely on Erickson.
+The benefits Erickson found from Farmington’s new reporting software didn’t only make things easier for her and the finance team to access.
 “My engineers aren’t asking me questions anymore,” said Erickson.
 “They can just go and look themselves.”

 Knowing the data were being pulled into Spreadsheet Server through a live and direct connection to their ERP, Erickson and her team had a new-found confidence in their reports without needing to meticulously comb through the data for errors often created when manually manipulating data in Excel.
 Whereas getting to the data they needed used to require numerous clicks, screens, and exports, they were now able to start in Excel and stay in Excel, pulling everything they needed into one spreadsheet.
 Previously, “drilling down” into data would mean having to go into numerous folders to find the report containing the desired information and export into an Excel spreadsheet.
 “By the time you’ve done all that,” said Erickson, “it might not even have the data you’re looking for.”
 Now Erikson can pull “assembly items” into a pivot table, and then, within a single spreadsheet, drill down into which materials were needed, how much each material costs, how many bolts are needed, and how much labor is required for the job, in order to produce a cost estimate.
 With the ability to compare year-on-year data, Erickson realized that balance sheets for work orders hadn’t been closed for 10 years.
 Having this easy comparison allowed Farmington to highlight internal issues to update their policies, ensuring this wouldn’t happen again.